 As expected, nearly every part within an AEG can be tweaked or upgraded to alter performance.
 While this is a bit outside of the scope of this guide, you can check our guide to upgrades for more information!

-Summary: The staple of force on force gameplay the world over, you can’t go wrong with an AEG!
-While you probably won’t be able to compare to the performance of tuned HPA guns straight out of the box, AEGs are our go-to recommendation for both beginner and intermediate players that either want to get out and play, or are looking to upgrade from an entry-level electric gun into something more robust.
+Summary: The staple of force-on-force gameplay the world over, you can’t go wrong with an AEG!
+While you probably won’t be able to compare to the performance of tuned HPA guns straight out of the box, AEGs are our go-to recommendation for both beginner and intermediate players who either want to get out and play or are looking to upgrade from an entry-level electric gun into something more robust.